Hack-a-tons/CutByVoice/README.md

 This hybrid approach will allow us to leverage the power of the Raindrop platform for the AI and API routing, while still having the flexibility to use `ffmpeg` on a dedicated server.

+### Frame Content Analysis

+A key feature of the server-based architecture will be the ability to analyze the content of video frames using vision models.
+This will allow users to ask questions like:

+-   *"Find the frame where the scene with the girl ends and the scene with the spaceships begins."*

+To implement this, we will use a combination of scene change detection tools (like `ffmpeg`'s `select` filter) and vision models (like GPT-4.1 or similar).
+The process will be as follows:

+1.  **Detect scene changes**: Use `ffmpeg` to identify the frames where scene changes occur.
+2.  **Extract frames**: Extract the last frame of the first scene and the first frame of the second scene.
+3.  **Analyze frames**: Use a vision model to analyze the content of the extracted frames and determine if they match the user's description.

 ---

 ## 🛠️ How to Use the CLI